lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Convert the education values to human readable format using `case_when`.
+- Convert the education values to a human readable format using `case_when`.
 - The original education numbers should correspond to the following strings: 1 = "0-11 years"; 2 = "High School"; 3 = "Vocational"; 4 = "College".

 `@hint`